-Sulaiman Abu Ghayth Appeared With Usama Bin Laden And Ayman Al-Zawahiri Immediately After September 11, 2001, Threatening Additional Attacks Against The United States
+Sulaiman Abu Ghayth Appeared with Usama Bin Laden and Ayman Al-Zawahiri Immediatelv After September 11, 2001, Threatening Additional Attacks Against the United States

-Eric Holder, the Attorney General of the United States, Preet Bharara, the United States Attorney for the Southern District of New York, John P. Carlin, the Assistant Attorney General for National Security, George Venizelos, the Assistant Director-in-Charge of the New York Field Office of the Federal Bureau of Investigation (“FBI”), and William J. Bratton, the Police Commissioner of the City of New York, announced that SULAIMAN ABU GHAYTH, a/k/a “Salman Abu Ghayth,” Usama Bin Laden’s son-in-law and the former spokesman for al Qaeda at the time of the September 11th terrorist attacks, was sentenced today in Manhattan federal court to life in prison by U.S. District Judge Lewis A. Kaplan.
-ABU GHAYTH, who was arrested overseas on February 28, 2013, and first appeared in this District on March 1, 2013, was found guilty on March 26, 2014, following a three-week jury trial, of conspiring to kill U.S. nationals, conspiring to provide material support to terrorists, and providing material support to terrorists.
+United States Attorney General Eric Holder, United States Attorney for the Southern District of New York Preet Bharara, Assistant Attorney General for National Security John P. Carlin, Assistant Director-in-Charge George Venizelos of the New York Field Office of the Federal Bureau of Investigation (FBI), and New York City Police Commissioner William J. Bratton announced that Sulaiman Abu Ghayth, aka “Salman Abu Ghayth,” Usama Bin Laden’s son-in-law and the former spokesman for al Qaeda at the time of the September 11th terrorist attacks, was sentenced today in Manhattan federal court to serve life in prison by U.S. District Judge Lewis A. Kaplan.
+Abu Ghayth, who was arrested overseas on Feb.
+28, 2013, and first appeared in this district on March 1, 2013, was found guilty on March 26, 2014, following a three-week jury trial, of conspiring to kill U.S. nationals, conspiring to provide material support to terrorists and providing material support to terrorists.

 According to the evidence presented at trial, statements made during other public proceedings including today’s sentencing, and other court documents: